colaisr/research_flow/docs/MASTER_PLAN.md

     - Switching organizations = complete context switch (different resources, different data)
   - Access control: Users can access resources from organizations where they're members, but ONLY when in that organization's context
   - **Resource Creation**: New resources created in current organization context (cannot create in other orgs)
-  - Migration: Update existing resources to belong to user's personal org
+  - Migration: Updated existing resources to belong to user's personal org

 **0.3) Feature Enablement System**
 - [ ] **User Features Table**: